mexiquin/qSurplusPrep/README.md

 Initially, the media creation tool executable was included on the installation usb and had to manually by copied and pasted onto the target computer for the Windows 10 update step.
 Now, the script will download a copy directly from the microsoft website and save it to the target computer's Desktop folder

+## Auto-Corrects system clock
+This version of the installer will automatically update the system clock.
+This is always helpful when accessing the internet.
+If you don't know what I mean, most of this program will not work, since it is necessary to access the internet to install drivers.
+And, with the incorrect time, you can not access the internet.